 Burst mode, as opposed to taking a series of photographs with separate trigger presses, will ensure your camera phone doesn't shake while the object is being scanned.
 That said, a burst set of photographs yields more photos than you need to make a high quality 3D model.
 So, select just 30-35 photos from the burst set for the base and top of your object (ideally 30-70 photos in total).

 Note: rather than using "burst mode" on your phone or camera, you can also use timer software to take a photo every 0.5 - 1 second or so.
 Some free software I've tried is Gorillacam, but I'm sure there are loads of other options.

 Step 6: Stitch Your Photos With Off-the-shelf Software

 Pro tip: For objects with overhangs, you'll likely need to mask out each photo, which is pretty easy with a solid white background in each image.
-Agisoft rather than 123D Catch will be a better bet once you make this leap into scanning lego creations and other complex assemblies with overhangs.
 Also, if you are scanning white objects, you'll need a monotone non-white background.

-Here's the owl whistle after I scanned it and ran the photos through 123D Catch.
+Here's the owl whistle after I scanned it and ran the photos through this process.

 I'm finding this overall method is much more reliable than the standard walk-around photo-scanning for small objects - and maybe it could work people-scanning, with a huge Microwave or backdrop.